-As the connectivity between Guizhou and the east has increased, it has bought in a rush of multinational as well as Chinese companies into the province (Bloomberg 2016).
-It helps that the new Guizhou-Guangxi railway line, as well as Sichuan-Guizhou railway, has increased connectivity with the neighbouring provinces further facilitating establishment of industrial clusters in the province (Wang 2016).
+As the connectivity between Guizhou and the east has increased, it has bought in a rush of multinational as well as Chinese companies into the province (Bloomberg2016).
+It helps that the new Guizhou-Guangxi railway line, as well as Sichuan-Guizhou railway, has increased the connectivity with the neighbouring provinces further facilitating the establishment of industrial clusters in the province (Wang 2016)\.

 This stays true to the vision of rail-road-port connectivity that Yangtze River Delta Economic Zone was expected to provide (Xinhua 2017).
 It is evident from the fact that a large amount of investment has flown in from companies dealing with big data, i.e., which focus on gathering and analysing vast reams of information.
-Guizhou is a relatively poor province compared to the rest of China and has a significantly smaller talent pool.
-The emergence of the big data sector in this province has raised demands for the training of youth to provide them with skills relevant to the new industries being created (Bloomberg 2016).